Wizards (film): Response and legacy

-Audio clips from the film have been sampled by Toxik on the album Think This, Cypress Hill on the albums IV and Skull & Bones, Vanilla Ice on Platinum Underground and 65daysofstatic on the album Volume 1: Then We Take Japan.
+Ken Whitman's company Whit Publications published the tabletop role-playing game Ralph Bakshi's Wizards in 1992.

 20th Century Fox Home Entertainment responded to an online petition created by Animation on DVD.com and written by Keith Finch demanding the film's release on DVD.
 The disc, released on May 25, 2004, featured an audio commentary track by Bakshi and the interview segment Ralph Bakshi: The Wizard of Animation.
 Bakshi has stated that Wizards was always intended as a trilogy.
-One of the sequels was pitched to Fox, who have yet to greenlight the project.
+One of the sequels was pitched to Fox, who did not greenlight the project.

 20th Century Fox released a Special Edition Blu-ray Disc of the film on March 13, 2012, to commemorate the film's 35th anniversary.
 The disc includes the special features from the DVD, along with a 24-page book including rare artwork from the film and an introduction from Bakshi.

 Possible sequel

 Bakshi mentioned he had plans for a sequel entitled Wizards 2 that involved the relationship between Avatar and Elinore.
 Bakshi said the plot would be "where [their relationship] doesn't work out, and Weehawk gets in the way."
 The sequel was never developed due to production difficulties and the other projects on which Bakshi was then focused.

 In late 2004, a Wizards II graphic novel went into production, produced by Bakshi.
-The stories will be from the Wizards "universe" and each story will be created by a different artist.
+The stories were to be from the Wizards "universe" and each story would be created by a different artist.
 In September 2008, it was announced that Main Street Pictures would collaborate with Bakshi on a sequel to Wizards.

-As of 2015, Bakshi has stated that he has a script finished and hopes to have it be his next film.
+In 2015, Bakshi stated that he had a script finished and hoped to have it be his next film.
 In a November interview, while promoting Last Days of Coney Island, Bakshi stated that Wizards 2 is about "madness, absolute madness!"